-In 2002, a film called Hofmann’s Potion: The Early Years of LSD was born.
+Hofmann’s Potion: The Early Years of LSD was released in 2002.
 Written and directed by Connie Littlefield and produced by Kent Martin for the National Film Board of Canada, this was one of the first documentaries to delve into the little known early history of the world’s most notorious psychedelic.

 Long before Timothy Leary urged a generation to “tune in, turn on and drop out,” lysergic acid diethylamide, or LSD, was being used by researchers trying to understand the human mind.
 This film is a fascinating look at the story of “acid” before it hit the streets.